tusharchutani/AuditWolfTusharChutani/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 This is a mock dashboard with two styles and search capabilities which consume the Audit Wolf's XML rest API.

+## How to run
+Make sure angular is installed on your device.
+1) cd PROJECTDIR
+2) npm install
+3) ng serve or ng serve -o

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.